EPIC-EU/mec/docs/development.md

 ## Testing

-There are two big categories of testing in TEAMMATES:
+There are two big categories of testing in MEC:
 - **Component tests**: white-box unit and integration tests, i.e. they test the application components with full knowledge of the components' internal workings.
 This is configured in `src/test/resources/testng-component.xml` (back-end) and `src/web/jest.config.js` (front-end).
 - **E2E (end-to-end) tests**: black-box tests, i.e. they test the application as a whole without knowing any internal working.
 This is configured in `src/e2e/resources/testng-e2e.xml`.

 ### Configuring browsers for E2E Testing

-TEAMMATES E2E testing requires Firefox or Chrome.
+MEC E2E testing requires Firefox or Chrome.

 Before running tests, modify `src/e2e/resources/test.properties` if necessary, e.g. to configure which browser and test accounts to use.